Markus0025/EDAN70-Projekt/README.md

 ---
 Authors: Emil Jönsson and Markus Möller

-The Nordisk Familjebok is a Swedish encyclo- pedia written by subject experts between 1876 and 1995.
+The Nordisk Familjebok is a Swedish encyclopedia written by subject experts between 1876 and 1995.
 It spans four editions and as one of the most influential encyclopedias in Sweden, it offer a valuable lens through which to see how